 All day students are covered by a health and accident insurance plan.
-Insurance brochures and enrollment cards are mailed to students with their initial billing for the academic year, and will be available at registration(s) and several locations throughout the University.
+Insurance brochures are mailed to students with their initial billing for the academic year, and will be available at check-in(s) and several locations throughout the University.
 Refer to the insurance brochure for a definition of the effective date of coverage, policy limits, policy termination, and the opportunity to continue coverage over the summer.